Sensory Toys for Toddlers

 Types of Sensory Toys

-Visual Toys
+Visual Sensory Toys

 This group includes toys like color gradients, shape sorters, and pattern puzzles.
 These toys are great for helping kids see the differences in colors, shapes, and sizes.
 Improving in these areas helps with their visual skills and their ability to think and solve problems.